-- 4. Number of properties that benefit from Property-level Flood Resilience (PFR) - 5.
-A robust and sustainable market for flood resistance products - 6.
-Level of engagement of communities with flood preparedness - 7.
+Transition Area Progress Assessment Key Indicators 4.
+Number of properties that benefit from Property-level Flood Resilience (PFR) Reduce the damage and 5.
+A robust and sustainable market for flood resistance products cost of flooding Level of engagement of communities with flood preparedness 7.
 Cost and time taken to settle claims

 Flood Re's Summary Assessment: Major policy breakthroughs - in particular the launch of Build Back Better - have laid the groundwork for increased PFR take up, with the potential to dramatically enhance property and community flood resilience and reduce costs.
 However, implementation at scale has yet to be achieved.
-Research into the Property-level Flood Resilience (PFR) sector (see below) found that PFR is not yet seeing widespread uptake beyond government schemes.
+Research into the Property-level Flood Resilience (PFR) sector (see below) found that PFR is not yet seeing widespread uptake beyond Government schemes.
 Overall, the launch of BBB and enhanced PFR awareness over the last year has positioned this area for future success, but the current level of implementation and preparedness means risks are still slowly but steadily increasing.